MalloMe 10 Piece Mess Kit Review

 The compact size of the MalloMe increases its packability scores.
 The entire set, including all the accessories, fits into a bag that is just the right size.
 There is additional room for a small stove and lighter.
 If you omit some of the less useful accouterments, one can fit a fuel canister inside the main pot as well.
 The one packability demerit of the MalloMe is regarding rattle noise.
 The components knock against one another no matter how you pack it.

 Only the Top Pick MSR Trail MIni Duo is more packable than the MalloMe, but it also suffers from rattle effects.
-The G4Free 4-Piece Cooking Set is a little bigger, but seems to pack more quietly.
-All of these are only suitable for one person, or maybe two light eaters.
+There are only suitable for one person, or maybe two light eaters.
 For a team of 2, the Top Pick MSR Ceramic 2-Pot Set forms the foundation of an elegantly packable gourmet cooking kitchen kit.

 When it comes to durability, the MalloMe set has much going for it.
 The anodized aluminum construction strikes a good balance of durability and weight, while the compact structure of the MalloMe and nesting pans lend support and protection from packed denting.